Windyle/Windyle/README.md

 Hi there! 👋

-I'm Alberto, a full-time applications consultant based in Italy and a full-stack software developer.
-I love to draw and to think to programming as a creative process more than a heavy technical one.
+I'm Alberto, a full-time applications consultant based in Italy and a full-stack software developer.<br>I love to draw and to think to programming as a creative process more than a heavy technical one.

 I'll never stop learning, my mission is to never have a blank to-do list.